Learn how to make your film

 Oh, and sign up early.
 I have to make sure there are enough people for me to lock in a meeting space, book my flight and rent my car.

-I hope to see you at the end of July!!
+I hope to see you this summer!!

 "If you're looking for some inside filmmaking knowledge, Tom Hofbauer is the guy to learn it from.
 The price for the seminar may be a bit of a stretch for some but if you can afford it, it will be money well invested."
 (D. Kazee, BGSU Film Studies Student)